 CPU

-This acronym refers to the Central Processing Unit, also known as simply a processor, a main processor, or a central processor.
+The acronym of CPU is Central Processing Unit, also known as simply a processor, a main processor, or a central processor.
 In other words, a CPU is the primary part of any digital computer system.
 On a broad level, it’s usually composed of an arithmetic-logic unit, a control unit, and a main memory.
 It carries out instructions specified in programs.

 CRM